 The largest nature reserve in the country

-The Haard Hesselsbierg Staebierg nature reserve spans three municipalities: Dudelange, Kayl and Rumelange.
+The Haard-Hesselsbierg-Staebierg nature reserve spans three municipalities: Dudelange, Kayl and Rumelange.
 With an area of 600 hectares, it is the largest nature reserve in the country.
 What makes it so unique?

-The reserve, which is part of the European Natura 2000 network, is largely composed of former open-pit mining sites.
+The area, which is part of the European Natura 2000 network, is largely composed of former open-pit mining sites.
 After mining operations ceased, it was officially declared a nature reserve in 1994.
 Since then, nature has slowly reclaimed the land, and today it is home to numerous indigenous species.
 Once a semi-dry landscape, its grasses have been gradually transformed into paradises for fauna and flora.

 There are, however, some remains from the former mining era still visible, offering visitors and hikers a glimpse of what the landscape used to look like.
-You can see the layers of ore and limestone, and discover the many footprints left behind as a testament to the past.
+You can see the layers of iron ore and limestone, and discover the many footprints left behind as a testament to the past.
 And to help you better understand the reserve’s rich heritage and culture, there are 16 explanatory panels to guide you along the way.

-Trail leading through the nature reserve: Autopédestre Dudelange 2, CFL 22 Dudelange/Burange - Rumelange, Haard - Hesselsbierg - Staebierg, Transfrontalier Minette, Gaalgebierg Dudelange
+Trail leading through the nature reserve: Autopédestre Dudelange 2, CFL 22 Dudelange/Burange - Rumelange, Haard - Hesselsbierg - Staebierg, Transfrontalier Minette, Gaalgebierg Dudelange.